arianitbp/slate/source/index.md

 available | true | If set to false, the result will include kittens that have already been adopted.

 <aside class="success">
-Remember — a happy kitten is an authenticated kitten!
+Remember — a happy contact is an authenticated contact!
 </aside>

 ## Get a Specific Contact